birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 This guide documents the best way to make various types of contribution to Apache LarkMidTable, including what is required before submitting a code change.

-Contributing to LarkMidTable doesn't just mean writing code.
+Contributing to birdlarkdoesn't just mean writing code.
 Helping new users on the mailing list, testing releases, and improving documentation are also welcome.
 In fact, proposing significant code changes usually requires first gaining experience and credibility within the community by helping in other ways.
 This is also a guide to becoming an effective contributor.